marcosvgmartins/moveit-next/README.md

 # moveit

 moveit is an application developed during RocketSeat's Next Level Week (Feb, 2021).
-It provides simple physical exercises to be performed once at 25 minutes cycles, and is meant for people who spends a lot of time in front of the computer.
+It provides simple physical exercises to be performed once at every 25 minutes cycle, and is meant for people who spends a lot of time in front of the computer.

 To make things more interesting, it has a gamification aspect, where XP points are earned every time a challenge is completed.
 By earning XP points, a user can start reaching new